A printed photo in an album can easily last 20+ years without deterioration.

 Reliably and robustly storing digital files used to require an IT staff and rack of expensive hardware.
 Recent innovations have made this affordable and easy to do, even for non-nerds.

-The “3-2-1” backup strategy is perhaps the most common strategy for keeping files safe.
+The “3-2-1” backup strategy from several decades ago was one of the more common strategies for keeping files safe.

 - at last three different copies of every file, with

 - at least two different storage formats, and

 If you store your data on different formats, the hope is that the different formats will have different lifespans.
 When one copy fails before the other, it gives you time to make a new copy.

 There are several problems with this line of reasoning, though.

 The first issue is that storage formats available to consumers are typically only hard drives and optical storage media (CD-R, DVD-R, or BD-R).
 The latest optical storage technology (as of July, 2020), is quad-layer blue ray which can store 100GB per disk.
 External hard drives are regularly in the 6-12TB range, which are 60-120x larger.
 Backing up a $150 12TB hard drive on optical media would be ridiculously herculean and expensive: it would take 120 BD-R disks, and $1,400 in media, using $12 M-Discs.

 All commonly available storage formats eventually suffer from data degradation or corruption.

 CD-R’s with organic dyes may only last a couple years.